 Unfortunately, I wasn’t made to multi-task at fembot level.
 And, I have found that I can only do a really good job when I do one thing at a time.
 I can’t work on a serious project while making snacks every 20 minutes, trying to keep my kids from hitting each other, and answering at least 25 questions per hour.
-So, I send my kids to daycare.
-And, although I miss them during the day occasionally, I don’t feel bad about it.
+So, I send my kids to daycare when they’re not in school.
+And, although I occasionally miss them during the day, I don’t feel bad about it.
 Here’s why:

 - I can earn more money if they’re at daycare – I could probably get some writing done if my kids stayed home.
-However, there is no way that I could complete anywhere near the number of projects that I work on during full-time hours.
-Since my kids go to daycare, I’m able to take on a lot of paid work and use that money to pay the bills.
+However, there is no way I could complete anywhere near the number of projects that I work on during full-time hours.
+Since my kids go to daycare and school, I’m able to take on a lot of paid work (I made over $22,000 last month) and use that money to pay the bills.
 Working also allows me to save a lot of money for the future.
 As my kids get older, I know that they’re going to want things – big things – like cars, college degrees, and weddings.
 I want to be prepared when that day comes.

 - I am able to get mundane chores done – Do you know what’s hard to do at my house?
 Laundry.
-My four-year-old enjoys unfolding clothes and my two-year-old thinks it’s fun to throw them in the air.
-The good news is that I’m now able to do dishes and laundry during the day when it’s much, much easier.
+My five-year-old enjoys unfolding clothes and my seven-year-old thinks it’s fun to throw them in the air.
+The good news is, I’m now able to do dishes and laundry during the day when it’s much, much easier.

 - I’m able to exercise – One of the best things about working from home is that I’m able to exercise on a daily basis.
 When I worked at my old 9-5 job, it was nearly impossible to get a reasonable amount of exercise in…if any at all.
-Working from home means that I’m able to drop what I’m doing and go on a brisk walk or jog at any time that I need a break.
+Working from home means that I’m able to drop what I’m doing and go on a brisk walk or jog whenever I need a break.

-- I have no desire to be a stay-at-home mom- I like working during the day and doing the “mom” thing on the evenings and weekends.
-Why?
-It allows me time to just…be me.
+- I have no desire to be a stay-at-home mom – There, I said it.
+I actually like working during the day.
 I like having my own interests and time to pursue those interests.
-And while I do think that some women are naturally equipped to be with their children 24/7, I know that I’m not one of them.
+And while I think some women are naturally equipped to be with their children 24/7, I know that I’m not one of them.
 And, I’m okay with that.

-- I love earning money – Life is so unpredictable and I love knowing that I would be able to make a living if something were to happen to Greg.
-There are so many things on my bucket list….and most of them cost a ton of cash.
+- I love earning money – Life is so unpredictable, and I love knowing that I’m able to make a living online.
+It gives me security to know that we’d be alright financially, even if something were to happen to Greg.
+Besides that, there are so many things on my bucket list….and most of them cost a ton of cash.
 But, I have to start somewhere, right?

-Have you ever wanted to be a stay-at-home parent?
-If so, why?
-If not, why not?
+Have you ever wanted to be a stay-at-home mom?
+Why or why not?